by Jarek Skonieczny

 Meanwhile, Matchbox used the opportunity to issue a series of eight "Anniversary Edition" Jeep toys.

 Unlike the 2015 Jeep series which included multiple colour versions of the same casting, the Jeeps in the 75th anniversary series are all different and include the TJ Wrangler and WJ Grand Cherokee.
 Both of these castings are currently the longest-running Jeeps at Matchbox, and both have been absent from the regular lineup for some time.
+Also nice to see is the Willys concept in silver paint (50K JPEG) and grey tires, matching the look of Jeep's original 2001 concept.

 With much emphasis on the 75th anniversary series in 2016, it would be easy to miss the three Jeeps in the regular lineup: TJ Wrangler Superlift, Willys 4x4 Pickup, and Cherokee Trailhawk.
 These three happen to be the most recent Jeep additions from Matchbox.